tfgg/yournextmep/_candidates/eu2014/conservative/brendan-clarke-smith.md

 person: brendan-clarke-smith
 region: east-midlands
 party: conservative
-title: East Midlands - Conservative Party - Brendan Clarke-Smith
+title: Brendan Clarke-Smith is running for MEP in East Midlands for the Conservative Party
 incumbent: false
 ---